JavierAntoran/pictocatcher/README.md

 The Aragonese Portal of Augmentative and Alternative Communication (ARASAAC) provides an extensive set of pictograms with labels in many languages.
-The game has been developped with pictogram labels in Spanish.
+The game has been developed with pictogram labels in Spanish.
 However, English labels are also available from [ARASAAAC](http://www.arasaac.org/pictogramas_color.php).

 [Architecture](#architecture)\